 Head to Napa Valley to relax at Auberge du Soleil, a hillside resort in the heart of wine country known for its culinary offerings.
 Splurge on a suite or one of the intimate Prive Maisons, which feature two bedrooms, views of the surrounding valley and a memorable outdoor soaking tub.
 Enjoy Michelin-starred cuisine at The Restaurant, which serves up Mediterranean-inspired dishes and boasts a wine cellar with thousands of bottles, or indulge in private dining to get some one-on-one time with your significant other.
 There’s also an outdoor pool, a spa and daily fitness classes.
 While in Napa enjoy a few winery tours, a round of golf or nearby cycling and hiking.

 Find your inner calm at Miraval Resort & Spa, a wellness destination that offers over 120 classes and activities weekly.
 It’s all included in the rate, so you can unwind without worrying about any additional costs.
 Whether you want to go hiking in the Arizona wilderness, take a yoga class or learn more about meditation, the hotel has it all.
 The rooms are spacious (and feature sustainable materials), with views of the desert and surrounding mountains.
 The food is focused on fresh ingredients and mindful eating, which means this is a vacation you’ll walk away from feeling healthy and ready to take on the world again.
-This property is in Tucson, but Miraval also features a hotel in Austin and will open a third hotel in the Berkshires in 2019.
+This property is in Tucson, but Miraval also features a hotel in Austin and a third in the Berkshires.
 Decisions, decisions…

 Pennsylvania’s Pocono Mountains are home to The Lodge at Woodloch, a woodland getaway easily accessible from New York City and Philadelphia.
 It’s all about peace and quiet at this spa resort, especially in the guest rooms, which feature private verandas and absolutely no kids.
 The spa offers an expansive menu of treatments, from facials to body scrubs to float therapy, and there is also a salon, spa lounge and fitness studios.
 It’s not all just about resting, though.
 The Lodge’s location and private lake make it an ideal spot for outdoorsy types looking to hike, fish, kayak or mountain bike.